liamb13/lucidity-next-sanity-starter/README.md

 ## Sponsors

-If you are enjoying some of my OSS work in your company, I'd really appreciate a [sponsorship](https://github.com/sponsors/jamiewarb), a [coffee](https://ko-fi.com/jamiewarb) or a dropped star.
+If you are enjoying some of my OSS work in your company, I'd really appreciate a [sponsorship](https://github.com/sponsors/jamiewarb), a [coffee](https://ko-fi.com/jamiewarb) or just dropping a star on this repo 🌟.

-That gives me some more time to improve it to the next level.
+It really helps me to keep going and to continue to maintain and improve this project.

 ### Special thanks to